If you’re pregnant, you may wonder how COVID-19 could affect you and your baby. Get your questions answered.

 Should I keep my prenatal and postnatal appointments?

 Your prenatal and postnatal care is important for your health and your baby’s.
-We urge all pregnant women who are well to attend their appointments.
+We urge all pregnant patients who are well to attend their appointments.
 If, however, you are pregnant and have symptoms of possible coronavirus infection, call your OB/GYN or midwife for advice.
 You may need to delay your routine visits.

 Can someone come with me to my prenatal and postnatal appointments?

 It’s time to go to the hospital.
 Will my delivery be affected by visitor policies?

 We understand the unique need of families during the birth of a child.
-Please refer to our visitor restrictions for the latest information before you visit.
+Please refer to our visitor policy for the latest information before you visit.